 The fit method of the classifier accepts a sample_weight array which assigns weights to individual samples.

-we can weight newer data more than old, forcing the model do adapt to new behavior more quickly, without ignoring valuable old data.
+Using the sample_weight we can weight newer data more than old, forcing the model to adapt to new behavior more quickly, without ignoring valuable old data.